ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/deploy.md

 layout: learningpathall
 ---

-After your model has been trained and validated using the GitHub Actions workflows, your next step is to deploy the model into a prodcution environment.
+After your model has been trained and validated using the GitHub Actions workflows, your next step is to deploy the model into a production environment.
 In this section, you will walk through the steps to containerize your trained model and push the container image to DockerHub.

 ## Containerize the Model

-In order to create a docker container for the trained model with the scripts to deploy this model, you will add a Dockerfile to your project with the contents as shown:
+In order to create a docker container for the trained model with the scripts to deploy this model, observe the Dockerfile in the project containing the contents as shown:

 ```console
 # Use the official PyTorch image as the base image